 Voices from Government and Opposition

-Tim Farron, Liberal Democrat environment spokesperson, emphasized the need to target not only individual litterers but also the organised criminal gangs behind large-scale dumping.
-“It’s time for serious enforcement and a long-term strategy—not just another quick fix,” he said.
+The issue has attracted attention from multiple political and community stakeholders.
+Tim Farron, the Liberal Democrat environment spokesperson, stressed the importance of not only targeting individual litterers but dismantling organised criminal gangs behind large-scale fly tipping.
+He called for “serious enforcement and a long-term strategy, not just another quick fix,” underscoring the complexity of the problem and the need for sustained government commitment.

-The government will consult local authorities before implementing the new measures.
-Arooj Shah, Chair of the Local Government Association’s (LGA) Neighbourhoods Committee, welcomed the initiative while stressing the necessity of adequate funding and stronger court penalties.
-“Sentencing guidelines must reflect the true harm these offences cause to communities,” Shah noted.
+Meanwhile, Arooj Shah, Chair of the Local Government Association’s (LGA) Neighbourhoods Committee, welcomed the new initiative but underscored the necessity for adequate funding and stronger sentencing guidelines.
+“Sentencing must reflect the true harm these offences cause to communities,” Shah said, highlighting the social and environmental damage wrought by fly tipping and the crucial role that courts must play in delivering appropriate penalties.

 Challenges in Catching Waste Criminals

-Robyn Munt, vice-president of the National Farmers’ Union, expressed hope the new powers will deter offenders but warned that only 1 in 1,000 fly-tipping incidents currently lead to police prosecutions.
-She called for streamlined reporting mechanisms and enhanced efforts to catch criminals at the source.
+Robyn Munt, vice-president of the National Farmers’ Union, expressed cautious optimism about the new powers while highlighting enforcement difficulties.
+She noted that currently, only about 1 in 1,000 fly-tipping cases results in police prosecution.
+Munt called for streamlined reporting mechanisms and enhanced efforts to intercept offenders at the source, emphasizing that prevention is as vital as punishment.

 Investment in Fighting Waste Crime

-Last month, the government doubled the Environment Agency’s Joint Unit for Waste Crime budget to £15.6 million this year to bolster arrests and investigations.
-The Environmental Services Association estimates that the economic cost of tackling waste crime in England reaches approximately £1 billion annually.
+Recognising the scale of the problem, the government recently doubled the budget of the Environment Agency’s Joint Unit for Waste Crime to £15.6 million for the current year.
+This funding boost aims to strengthen investigation and arrest capacity, supporting efforts to dismantle criminal networks involved in waste crime.
+The Environmental Services Association estimates that the economic cost of waste crime in England exceeds £1 billion annually, underscoring the financial imperative behind increased enforcement and prevention measures.